 If a child is under 75 lbs a parent or guardian must supply a child sized life-vest

-The weight limit is 250 pounds for Turbo Tubes and Kayaks.
+The weight limit is 250 pounds for Turbo Tubes.
 You also have to be able to get in and out while on the river in case you get into shallow water.
 We do have 5 tubes that will take 300 pound but again, you have to be able to get in and out by yourself.

 Sorry – no (and we have and love dogs).
 Their nails can puncture the Tubes.